lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

  ### Step 4:

- I've changed node:4.4 to node:8 to slave a problem with docker and vim.
+ I've changed node:4.4 to node:8 to solve a problem with docker and vim.

  Here, we are focus on dymnamic content on the web page.
 To do that, we use JQuery.
  You have to update the index.html file to add the script at the end and write a function in javascript.